dwcaraway/paper-airplane-experiment/README.md

 # paper-airplane-experiment
 Paige (age 7) and Charlotte (age 6) worked on their first science fair project.
 This repo captures the data and presents it in a Jupyter notebook.
+The HTML version of the work is [available online](https://dwcaraway.github.io/paper-airplane-experiment/)

 ## Installation
 Install the python dependencies using pip